loh-tar/cpd/README.md

 ## cpd - The copy daemon

 _cpd_ is a pure _bash_ script without any special requirements except a _*NIX Box_ and a not to old _bash_ version.

+Furthermore may it still a little _GNUish_.
+I can't, and will not, test it with other Unices than _ArchLinux_ but patches and bug reports are welcome.

-The purpose is collect copy jobs and start them only if the target drive is not busy by an other copy job under _cpd_ supervision.
+The purpose is collect copy jobs and start them only if the target drive is not busy by any other copy job under _cpd_ supervision.

-### Project Status is pre release
+### Last (and very first) version is v0.1 (Dez 2017)

+There are things which could be improved, or fixed, but I think it is now almost feature complete.
+So someone would call it a _1.0 RCx_ release.

 ### Usage